franzos/germanwindows.com.my/_types/interior-door.md

 - Westag & Getalit / Q-Windows Interior door
 - Inward or outward opening
-- Low or no threshold for barrier free entry
 - Hundreds of design, panel and glazing options
 - High-Grade German hardware
 - Fully customizable to suit your requirements